binhchay1/apkafe/wp-content/plugins/insert-headers-and-footers/readme.txt

 https://www.youtube.com/watch?v=Fo-7MKRRUec

 > <strong>Introducing New WPCode Pro</strong><br />
 > While WPCode Lite offers tons of powerful features for free, we listened to user feedback and created WPCode Pro with even more amazing features to improve your workflow.
-This includes smart conditional logic, saving code snippets to cloud library, code revisions, page-specific snippets, deeper integration with popular plugins like WooCommerce, Easy Digital Downloads, and so much more. <a href="https://wpcode.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="WPCode">Click here to purchase the best premium WordPress code snippet plugin now!</a>
+This includes smart conditional logic, saving code snippets to cloud library, code revisions, page-specific snippets, deeper integration with popular plugins like WooCommerce, Easy Digital Downloads, and so much more.
+[Click here to purchase the best premium WordPress code snippet plugin now!](https://wpcode.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin)

 = Future Proof Code Snippet Management =

-Most <a href="https://www.wpbeginner.com/category/wp-tutorials/">WordPress tutorial websites</a> ask you to add code snippets to your theme's functions.php file.
+Most [WordPress tutorial websites](https://www.wpbeginner.com/category/wp-tutorials/) ask you to add code snippets to your theme's functions.php file.
 This makes managing code snippets messy, and it also prevents you from updating your theme.

 If you ever update your theme or switch to another theme, then you will lose all custom code functions that you added in your functions.php file.